itom-project/itom/docs/userDoc/source/06_extended_gui/qtdesigner.rst

     *New in itom 4.1*

-.. py:function:: QLayout::setContentsMargins(int left, int top, int right, int bottom):
+.. py:function:: QLayout.setContentsMargins(left: int, top: int, right: int, bottom: int)

     Sets the content margins of the layout to the given values.

     *New in itom 4.1*

-.. py:function:: QLayout::addItemFromUiFile(str filename, str objectNameSuffix) -> uiItem:
+.. py:function:: QLayout.addItemFromUiFile(filename: str, objectNameSuffix: str) -> uiItem

     Adds a widget to the layout, that is loaded from an UI file.
 Use the QtDesigner to define the UI file (Widget type is recommended) and define a small portion of